 A Wisconsin Road Trip on the Yellowstone Trail

 Road trips.
 Memories of packing up the car and exploring the back roads.
-We've been road tripping in Wisconsin for over 100 years.
-Take a trip back in time and join in celebrating the 100th anniversary of the Yellowstone Trail, a 409 mile National Historic Automobile Route through Wisconsin from Kenosha to Hudson.
+We've been road tripping in Wisconsin for more than 100 years.
+Take a trip back in time and experience the the Yellowstone Trail, a 409 mile National Historic Automobile Route through Wisconsin from Kenosha to Hudson.

 When automobiles were just becoming common, the very first auto tourist came though Wisconsin on the Yellowstone Trail which ran from Massachusetts to Washington, passing through Yellowstone National Park.
 This historic route was created by small-town business people and civic leaders to promote good roads and to attract visitors traveling from coast to coast.